lukeharwood11/Factory-Method-Pattern/README.md

 - Goal is to remove control coupling within the creation of new objects.
 - Applies when the client doesn't know what kind of objects need to be created at runtime.

-**(insert project here)**

 ## Project demonstration
-#### Lab 6 : Toy Factory Lab
+#### Lab 6 : Car Factory Lab

 In this lab we have a (literal) factory that receives orders from online buyers.
 The goal is to keep up with the orders coming in by creating new toys in the factory.
 If the order takes too long to fulfill, the customer gets angry and returns the order.
 This results in a loss of money...
-If you go bankrupt you lose, however, if you become a millionaire, you win the game.
+If you go bankrupt you lose, however, if you become a billionaire, you win the game.

 #### Design patterns in this lab
 The goal is to demonstrate the difference between the strategy pattern and the factory method pattern... so we'll implement both methods.

 **Strategy Pattern:**
-At its core we need to have different types of toys that the 'Toy Factory' will be able to create.
-Each toy must have specific attributes that must be implemented in every toy, and specific actions that must be implemented for each toy.
+At its core we need to have different types of toys that the 'Car Factory' will be able to create.
+Each toy must have specific attributes that must be implemented in every car, and specific actions that must be implemented for each car.

 Each toy must have:

 **Attributes**
-- cost of toy
+- cost of car
 - cost of materials (cost to make)
 - time to make